By Doug Gritzmacher

 So, what’s the take-away?

-At Z-Channel, we’ve made feature documentary films that current play on Amazon, iTunes, and DirecTV.
+At our Denver video production company, we’ve made feature documentary films that current play on Amazon, iTunes, and DirecTV.
 Our short documentary videos can be found at events and YouTube channels of companies, nonprofits, and government agencies.
 Read more about Z-Channel Films’ documentary video production.